Hal Block: Popular, but problematic

 During the first three years of What's My Line?, Block had gained popularity with a wide portion of the television viewing audience, but behind the scenes he was having problems with the sponsor and producer.
 According to publisher and fellow panelist Bennett Cerf, Block's personality and background set him apart from the other cast members.
 Cerf had joined the cast during the show's second year when Louis Untermeyer was dropped from the show because of accusations of being a communist.

 Upon his first meeting with the panel members, Cerf thought of Block as "a clod.
 He wasn't in the same class as the others."
 Norman Barasch, who once wrote for Block, said "Suave, Hal Block wasn't."
 What's My Line? producer Gil Fates, in his 1978 book about the show, described Block as "a strange man", adding he was "stocky with curly black hair, heavy lips and, rather bulging eyes."

 Block's humor at times could prove problematic as he sometimes seemed to lack a sense of propriety.
 He once risked the sponsor's wrath by referring to their deodorant with the line, "Make your armpit a charmpit."
 Cerf said that Block "had a style of humor none of us was too fond of."
 Block would also sometimes use risqué humor.
-However, he was not alone in this inclination, as other What's My Line? panelists often employed double entendres on the show.
+He was not alone in this inclination, however, as other What's My Line? panelists often employed double entendres on the show.
 The issue occurred often enough that host John Daly had developed a surreptitious signal, the pulling of his right ear lobe, as a warning to panelists to desist.
 In these early days of television, many programs, including What's My Line?, were broadcast live and this type of humor became a concern of the sponsor.
 Although Block was not alone in such behavior, he became regarded as the chief offender.

 Even prior to What's My Line?, Block's humor had always been inclined towards the sexual, as far back as a writer for Olsen and Johnson, whose bawdy shows usually involved at least one chorus girl losing her skirt.
 Once when addressing a group of businessmen and secretaries, Block told them, "Where would you men be without your secretaries?
 Probably home with your wives."
 This inclination continued onto the show.
 Once, when the guest was a female disk jockey, Block employed this line of questioning: